joanms/riddle-game/README.md

 ### Acknowledgements

-My mentor, Chris Zielinski, gave me the idea for the projects overall structure and provided valuable feedback and advice.
+My mentor, Chris Zielinski, gave me the idea for the projects overall structure and provided valuable feedback and ad